serpapi/google-search-results-ruby/README.md

 ### Google Search By Location

-With Serp API, we can build Google search from anywhere in the world.
+With SerpApi.com, we can build Google search from anywhere in the world.
 This code is looking for the best coffee shop per city.

 ```ruby